 Fundraising Planning Study

-A fundraising planning study is essential to the planning, implementation, and achievement of substantial fundraising goals.
+A fundraising planning study is essential to the designing, implementation, and achievement of substantial fundraising goals.
 Input from the community and potential donors creates shared goals and can identify factors that are critical to success.
 The Conner Prairie fundraising planning study consisted of an organizational scan, a donor analysis, prospective donor landscaping, strategic connections, and an E-survey.
-77 stakeholders were personally interviewed of the 103 invited.
+A total of 77 stakeholders were personally interviewed of the 103 invited.
 The electronic survey engaged 153 individuals.

 The final report included encouraging results: